elastic/kibana/x-pack/legacy/plugins/alerting/README.md

 1. Develop and register an alert type (see alert types -> example).
 2. Create an alert using the RESTful API (see alerts -> create).

+## Limitations

+An SSL connection to Elasticsearch is required to use alerting when security is enabled.

+When security is enabled, users who create alerts will need the `manage_api_key` cluster privilege.
+There is currently work in progress to remove this requirement.

 ## Alert types

 ### Methods